Welcome

 Morgan Le Corre Juratic

-PhD Researcher in Political Science
+Post-doctoral Researcher in Political Science

 In general, I have a keen interest in research methods and I am specialized in mixed-methods designs.
 In my research, I use advanced quantitative methods such as multilevel modeling and experimental designs, and gained expertise in qualitative analysis using focus groups data.